 But look beyond its rather dated design, and you’ll realise this is a solid miles card that may give the popular UOB PRVI Card a run for its money.
 (UOB, are you paying attention?)

+Compared to the other air miles cards in Singapore, BOC offers the highest base earn rates in town.
 Like most miles cards, the BOC Elite Miles Card has no minimum spend and no cap on how many miles you can earn.
-You do have to pay a $30 transaction fee to convert your BOC points into Asia Miles or KrisFlyer Miles – that’s higher than the usual $25 fee.

 Another perk of the BOC Elite Miles Card is that it includes 4 free airport lounge access to Plaza Premium Lounges until 30 Jun 2019, which can be used for your guests too.